Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 Note that this means that routes with multiple paths get the priority that is associated with their highest priority path.
 If one of the paths is a regular expression, the whole route is considered before routes that have no regular expressions.
-Similarily, if a route contains multiple prefix paths (and no regular expressions), its priority is determined by the longest of the paths.
+Similarly, if a route contains multiple prefix paths (and no regular expressions), its priority is determined by the longest of the paths.